 Manali by Road

-Best way to travel to Manali is by road.
+The best way to travel to Manali is by road.
 It is well connected to most of the cities like New Delhi, Chandigarh, and Shimla.
 Buses, Private taxis, Personal vehicles, and bikes are the opted mode of transportation.

 Also Read: Chitkul Village – A Trip to Remember